i-e-b/node-tree-surgeon/README.md

     - [x] PruneAllBut -- remove subtrees that **don't** match a set of kinds
 - [x] Chop -- remove subtrees by data predicate
     - [x] ChopAfter -- remove subtrees by data predicate, but keep the matched children
-- [ ] MergeUp -- remove a relationship and one node by merging data from child to parent.
+- MergeUp -- remove a relationship and one node by merging data from child to parent.
 Subtree remains
+    - [ ] MergeUpByKind -- select merge targets by relationship kind
+    - [ ] MergeUpByNode -- select merge targets by applying a predicate to nodes
-- [ ] MergeDown -- remove a relationship and one node by merging data from parent to child.
+- MergeDown -- remove a relationship and one node by merging data from parent to child.
 Subtree remains
+    - [ ] MergeDownByKind -- select merge targets by relationship kind
+    - [ ] MergeDownByNode -- select merge targets by applying a predicate to nodes
 - [ ] Fuse -- remove a node by merging into it's parent and child (by supplied function)
     - [ ] FuseAway -- remove a node by connecting it's parents to it's children, losing the data in the selected nodes
 - [ ] Render -- pass each node through a function and compose tree from the results (also, could 'render' relations to get key names and filter?)
+- [ ] Harvest -- return an array of composed sub-trees (by kind, by node?)
 - [x] Compose -- put a decomposed tree back together how it was.
 The composed object will contain auto-generated keys if any were created